1952 Farnborough Airshow crash

 On 6 September 1952, a prototype de Havilland DH.110 jet fighter crashed during an aerial display at the Farnborough Airshow in Hampshire, England.
-The jet disintegrated mid-air during an aerobatic manoeuvre, causing the death of pilot John Derry and onboard flight test observer Anthony Richards.
-Debris from the aircraft fell onto a crowd of spectators, killing 29 people and injuring 60.
+The jet disintegrated mid-air during an aerobatic manoeuvre, killing pilot John Derry and onboard flight test observer Anthony Richards.
+Debris fell onto a crowd of spectators, killing 29 and injuring 60.

-The cause of the break-up was later determined to be structural failure due to a design flaw in the wing's leading edge.
+The cause was determined to be structural failure due to a design flaw in the wing's leading edge.
 All DH.110s were initially grounded, but after modification to its design, the type entered service with the Royal Navy as the Sea Vixen.

-Stricter safety procedures were subsequently enacted for UK air shows and there were no further spectator fatalities until the 2015 Shoreham Airshow crash in which 11 people died.
+Stricter safety procedures were enacted for UK air shows and there were no further spectator fatalities until the 2015 Shoreham Airshow crash in which 11 people died.

 Incident

 Crew

 The aircraft had a crew of two, pilot John Derry and onboard flight test observer Anthony Richards.
 Thirty-year-old Derry had served in the Royal Air Force, initially as a wireless operator/air gunner before completing pilot training in Canada.
 He flew Hawker Typhoons and was made commander of No. 182 Squadron RAF in March 1945.
-Derry was a recipient of the Distinguished Flying Cross in June 1945 and later was awarded the Bronze Lion for his role in the liberation of the Netherlands.
-After demobilisation, he became a experimental test pilot, winning the Segrave Trophy in 1948 for "breaking the 100 km closed circuit aeroplane record at Hatfield, Hertfordshire.
+Derry was awarded the Distinguished Flying Cross in June 1945 and later was awarded the Bronze Lion for his role in the liberation of the Netherlands.
+After demobilisation, he became an experimental test pilot, winning the Segrave Trophy in 1948 for "breaking the 100 km closed circuit aeroplane record at Hatfield, Hertfordshire.
 Flying a de Havilland DH 108 he reached a speed of 605.23 mph (973.8 km/h)."

 Richards was 25 years old and a graduate member of the Royal Aeronautical Society.
-Having worked for de Havilland as an apprentice, he had become a member of the flight-test section in December 1948, and in April 1952 had become the first British flight test observer to exceed the speed of sound, with Derry piloting.
+Having worked for de Havilland as an apprentice, he became a member of the flight-test section in December 1948, and in April 1952 became the first British flight test observer to exceed the speed of sound, with Derry piloting.